 The report will take into account public input from three meetings held by the land authority over the last few months.

-At the last public meeting Wednesday, a presentation detailing five potential plans was shared.
+At the last public meeting Wednesday, a presentation detailed five potential plans for the site.

-Each of the plans displayed a map of the campus and showed a mix of uses, with recreational buildings, green space, educational developments, government service buildings and single family, institutional and senior housing.
+Each plan included a campus map showing a mix of uses — recreational buildings, green space, educational developments, government service buildings, and single-family, institutional and senior housing.

-After the meeting, Nick Mazza, who chairs the land authority, said the entity could pick one of the concepts as the final plan.
+After the meeting, land authority Chair Nick Mazza said the group could select one of the concepts as the final plan.

 “We will pick one of those five.
-Very likely, or a modification it may be six but who knows.
-But yeah, I think ya know, we’ve put a lot of time and effort into this we’ve had three community meetings a website, interactivity and so on and so forth.
-I’m very comfortable with where we are at and very likely a final plan will reflect what you see tonight,” Mazza said.
+Very likely, or a modification — it may be six, but who knows.
+But yeah, I think, you know, we’ve put a lot of time and effort into this — we’ve had three community meetings, a website, interactivity and so on.
+I’m very comfortable with where we are, and very likely a final plan will reflect what you see tonight,” Mazza said.

-In each of the plans, a southwest portion of the campus is labeled as “Government Service.”
-And, included in that portion are the Hearst Communications Center and Huether School of Business.
+In each plan, the southwest portion of the campus is labeled as “Government Service,” and includes the Hearst Communications Center and Huether School of Business.

-Some residents, like Carolyn Keefe, of the Pine Hills Neighborhood Association, had concerns after the presentation.
+Some residents, including Carolyn Keefe of the Pine Hills Neighborhood Association, expressed concern after the presentation.

-“Well, I was a little concerned that they did not seem to have any options for the buildings that the county wants to buy, like anything beyond what the county wants for them because the point of this was to assess every building and to get a real feel for all of the options for every building and the fact that that does not appear to be included in what they presented today is a bit of a concern, but we’ll see what the final report shows,” Keefe said.
+“Well, I was a little concerned that they did not seem to have any options for the buildings that the county wants to buy — like anything beyond what the county wants for them — because the point of this was to assess every building and to get a real feel for all of the options for every building,” Keefe said.
+“The fact that that does not appear to be included in what they presented today is a bit of a concern, but we’ll see what the final report shows.”

-While Mazza says he has heard that some residents may not want government buildings:
+Mazza said he has heard that some residents may not want government buildings on the site.

-In addition, Mazza says the Pine Hills Land Authority’s final report is just another name for a final plan.
+He added that the Pine Hills Land Authority’s final report is essentially a final plan.

-“No action will be taken until November 18th, but that is when a final plan could be adopted,” Mazza said
+“No action will be taken until Nov.
+18, but that is when a final plan could be adopted,” Mazza said.